CameronCod/Business_Analysis/README.md

 (NLP) to automatically analyse and classify guest reviews into positive, neutral, or negative sentiments.
 Implementing this AI solution will not only enhance the operational efficiency of individual hotels but also strengthen the local tourism industry, boost regional economic activity, and create employment opportunities through improved service delivery and increased guest retention.

  # Business Objectives
-1.Automate the analysis of guest reviews using AI and NLP.
+ 1. Automate the analysis of guest reviews using AI and NLP.
-2.Identify common guest concerns such as cleanliness, staff attitude, and room quality.
+ 2. Identify common guest concerns such as cleanliness, staff attitude, and room quality.
-3.Provide management with real-time dashboards that summarise customer satisfaction trends.
+ 3. Provide management with real-time dashboards that summarise customer satisfaction trends.
-4.Reduce the time and cost spent on manual review analysis.
+ 4. Reduce the time and cost spent on manual review analysis.
-5.Support evidence-based decision-making to improve service delivery and competitiveness.
+ 5. Support evidence-based decision-making to improve service delivery and competitiveness.

  # Business Success Criteria
- -Achieve at least 85% accuracy in classifying review sentiments.
+ - Achieve at least 85% accuracy in classifying review sentiments.
--Reduce manual review processing time by 50%.
+- Reduce manual review processing time by 50%.
--Generate weekly insights highlighting top three guest concerns.
+- Generate weekly insights highlighting top three guest concerns.
--Improve average hotel rating scores within six months of implementation.
+- Improve average hotel rating scores within six months of implementation.

  # Constraints & Risks
  - Data privacy and access issues for online reviews.